christiancombine/watrbx-main/readme.md

 - change the .env.example name to .env
 - configure it
 and your DONE TO MAKE THE SITE BE ABLE TO RUN
-# if u get some depracated errors just download the "malcowane jajca" in releases
+# if u get some depracated errors just download the "malcowe jajca" in releases
 and i dunno :sob:
 # some special notes
 > [!NOTE]